-Plan Provision / Issue Point No Submitter Support / Oppose Summary of Decision Requested Reason / Comment Recommendation Reason for Recommendation sets out alignment with the RMA and national direction.
-9.2 Consequential PCCH6- 35.12 Pinedale Enterprises Ltd & Kintyre Pacific Holdings Ltd Oppose Any consequential amendments and such other additional or alternative relief as gives effect to the intent of this submission and is consistent with the interests of the Submitter.
-Reject We recommend retaining Proposed Change 1 with only minor amendments as outlined in response to other decisions requested.
-1.1 General PCCH6- 22.1 Sanders, E & A Support Supports the proposed change in its entirety We support the proposed changes to create Future Development Areas on the west of Rangiora (Map A).
-We consider these changes will enable the Waimakariri Council to provide suitable land for urban development in an efficient and sustainable way.
-Accept We recommend retaining Proposed Change 1 with only minor amendments as outlined in response to other decisions requested.
-3.04 Housing Demand, Sufficiency and Flexibility PCCH6- 39.2 Singh, M Oppose Amend Proposed Change 1 to provide a more flexible and responsive urban growth management approach, including enabling full consideration of plan changes, including theirs, which are outside the Map A FDAs, priority greenfield and existing urban areas, but are consistent with the National Policy Statement - Urban Development or its predecessor the The Submitters are part of a landowners group which jointly own a 17ha site at South Lincoln, within the future growth overlay of the Proposed Selwyn District Plan (but identified for rural residential development).
-They have lodged a submission on the Proposed Selwyn District Plan seeking Residential General rezoning [attached to original submission].
-The Submitters are concerned to ensure that Proposed Change 1 provides an appropriate planning framework for meritorious proposals such as theirs [submission on the Proposed Selwyn District Plan regarding the rezoning of their site at South Lincoln within the future growth overlay] - which give effect to the National Policy Statement Urban Development (NPS-UD) and will assist in addressing the current housing crisis by releasing more appropriately located land for a variety of housing Reject The Change responds to an identified shortfall in development capacity as required by clause 3.7 of the NPS-UD so that the councils can give effect to Policy 2 of the NPS-UD.
+Plan Provision / Issue Point No Submitter Support / Oppose Summary of Decision Requested Reason / Comment Recommendation Reason for Recommendation 3.04 Housing Demand, Sufficiency and Flexibility PCCH6- 40.2 Stewart L & M, Townsend L & C, Fraser R & D Oppose Amend Proposed Change 1 to provide a more flexible and responsive urban growth management approach, including enabling full consideration of plan changes, including the Submitter's rezoning submission [on the Proposed Selwyn District Plan], which are outside the Map A FDAs, priority greenfield and existing urban areas, but are consistent with the NPS-UD.
+And Any consequential amendments and such other additional or alternative relief as gives effect to the intent of this submission and is consistent with the interests of the Submitter.
+The Submitters are a landowner group which owns land at north west Lincoln, adjoining the current Lincoln urban boundary.
+The Submitters have lodged a submission on the Proposed Selwyn District Plan seeking General Residential rezoning, or in the alternative Large Lot Residential, General Industrial or an appropriate zoning 'mix' [attached to original submission].
+The submitters are concerned to ensure that Proposed Change 1 provides an appropriate planning framework for meritious proposals such as theirs - which give effect to the National Policy Statement - Urban Development (NPS-UD) and will assist in addressing the current housing crisis by releasing more appropriately located land for a variety of housing types in response to demand, adding greater competition and supply to the land and housing markets.
+Reject The Change responds to an identified shortfall in development capacity as required by clause 3.7 of the NPS-UD so that the councils can give effect to Policy 2 of the NPS-UD.
 The change enables additional development capacity in new future development areas identified on Map A in Rolleston, Rangiora and Kaiapoi.
 It provides Selwyn and Waimakariri Councils the flexibility to consider rezoning land to meet medium term housing demands as part of their district planning processes.
-The identification of areas within the existing Projected Infrastructure Boundary will contribute to wellfunctioning urban environments in accordance with Policy 1 of the NPS-UD.
-We are satisfied that sufficient development capacity is enabled through
+The identification of areas within the existing Projected Infrastructure Boundary will contribute to well- functioning urban environments in accordance with Policy 1 of the NPS-UD.
+We are satisfied that sufficient development capacity is enabled through the identified Future Development Areas as part of the Proposed Change.
+We are cognisant of the functions of regional councils under section 30 (ba) and (gb) of the RMA that necessitate a policy approach that strikes a balance between the need to enable development capacity and the need to ensure development is appropriately integrated with the efficient and effective provision of infrastructure.
+Chapter 6 provides important planning certainty to landowners, developers and the wider community regarding future urban growth in Greater Christchurch.
+We consider this remains a key aspect of strategic planning in the sub-region and enables infrastructure providers to efficiently and effectively plan and programme infrastructure investment.
+The Proposed Change gives effect to the